jamiekurtz/approvy/README.md

 - from: name of requester
 - to: name of approver
-- subject: text to appear in text message
+- message: text to appear in text message
 - waitOnRedirect: indicates you want the redirect to include the `wait=yes` parameter
 - expirationDurationSeconds: number of seconds until the request is considered expired